kedacore/sample-hello-world-azure-functions/README.md

 ```cli
 docker login
 ```
-Make sure you have created a private repo in docker.io to which you will deploy.
+Make sure you have created a private repo in docker.io to which your container image will be pushed.

 ```cli
 func kubernetes deploy --name hello-keda --registry <docker-user-id>
 ```